 Some say that Irish whiskey is spelt with an ‘e’ because it’s triple distilled.
 Others say the extra letter is added because Irish whiskey is extra special.
 To get to the heart of the Irish whiskey tradition, take a trip to the

-Old Bushmills Distillery in County Antrim, the oldest working distillery on the island of Ireland.
+Old Bushmills Distillery in County Antrim, the oldest working distillery in the world.
 This is one of the few distilleries in the world to distil, blend and bottle the whiskey under the same roof.
-Even the water they use is special – the nearby river is said to be blessed by St Columcille.
+Even the water they use is special – the nearby river is said to be blessed by St. Columcille.
 Take a tour of the distillery and find out for yourself.
 After uncovering the fascinating history behind this curious craft, round it off with a wee dram.

 Perfect pairing: Smoked salmon.